JMSchuurmans/welcome-to-learn-verified-v-000/README.md

 ## Career Services

 As you go through the curriculum, we know you are concerned about what the end looks like.
 More specifically, we bet you are interested in how getting a job as a software engineer works here at The Flatiron School.
-Well!
-Rebekah, our VP of Career Services put together this video to answer your burning questions.
+Well, Rebekah, our VP of Career Services put together this video to answer your burning questions.
 Enjoy!

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=sn5MUV_NY0k?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe><p><a href="https://www.youtube.com/watch?v=sn5MUV_NY0k">Career Services Intro Video</a></p>